AhindraD/Spotify-App/README.md

 <br>
 <br>
 <br>
-We will be creating a Spotify Profile overview app which will fetch a Spotify user's info, recent activity, favorite tracks, favorite artists, and playlists.
+A Spotify Profile overview app which will fetch a Spotify user's info, recent activity, favorite tracks, favorite artists, and playlists.

-You need to use `redux` compulsorily in this project.

-This is a group project (2 participants per group).
-Here is a sample breakdown of the project:

-- Project Setup (install Router, Redux, Redux toolkit etc.) (P1)
+- Project Setup (install Router, Redux, Redux toolkit etc.)
-- Auth Flow setup: Required for other screens (P2)
+- Auth Flow setup: Required for other screens
-- Login Page: Layout of the page and on button click link the auth flow (P1)
+- Login Page: Layout of the page and on button click link the auth flow
-- Profile Page (P2)
+- Profile Page
-- Top Artists Page with filters (P1)
+- Top Artists Page with filters
-- Top Tracks Page with filters (P2)
+- Top Tracks Page with filters

 ## Screenshots